tornado80/jpamb/README.md

 $> ./evaluate your-experiment.yaml --filter-methods=Simple --filter-tools=syntaxer > experiment.json
 ```

-Also if you want more debug information you can add multiples `-vvv` to get more information.
+Also, if you want more debug information you can add multiples `-vvv` to get more information.

 ### Source code